ychi/argo-cd/docs/user-guide/helm.md

 ## Declarative

 You can install Helm charts through the UI, or in the declarative GitOps way.
-Helm is [only used to inflate charts with `helm template`](../../faq#after-deploying-my-helm-application-with-argo-cd-i-cannot-see-it-with-helm-ls-and-other-helm-commands).
-The lifecycle of the application is handled by Argo CD instead of Helm.
 Here is an example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1